The Most Important Animal of All

 Captivating and informative.
 This book is a wonderful celebration of nature and the inspiring and diverse contributions that species make to the world we live in.
 Professor Helen Roy, UK CEH

-A percentage of profits from the sale of this book will go towards Ecology – The Next Generation, which helps underrepresented young people kickstart their career in ecology.
+BES members can get 10% off the hardback when buying from independent bookshop Woodbridge Emporium in Woodbridge, Suffolk.
+Use the code BES10 at checkout.
+Fifty pence from all sales will also go towards Ecology – The Next Generation, which helps underrepresented young people kickstart their career in ecology.
 Classroom and teacher notes will be available for free on publication.

 Like what we stand for?